Are you pregnant and want to know how to prevent diastasis recti?

 - If it’s possible to prevent it after pregnancy.

 How To Prevent Diastasis Recti During Pregnancy (According to Science)

-A systematic review of over 330 women from 2013 found that exercise in the prenatal and postnatal period reduced the risk of developing diastasis recti by about 35%
+A systematic review of over 330 women in 2013 found that exercise in the prenatal and postnatal periods reduced the risk of developing diastasis recti by about 35%.

 Of note, however, the studies weren’t of the highest quality.